 CONCLUSION AND FUTURE WORK

 Working through this project helps each of us gain many important experiences especially from programming and teamworking.
 We have learnt quite a good amount of Android Programming and Mobile Security which are applied straightforwardly to MyStatus.
-Also, learning how to use Git version control effectively is also an important skills as working in a team because it will enable you to stay in touch with other team members works as well as updating your workspace when necessary.
+Also, learning how to use Git version control effectively is also an important skill as working in a team because it will enable you to stay in touch with other team members works as well as updating your workspace when necessary.
 Due to the fact that our schedule is not quite flexible this quarter, we were independently working on different aspects of the project and tried to merge with each other weekly.
 However, this strategy does not work out really well for us at the beginning because we end up not having clear idea about what other team members working part.
 We change to set up some more time for coding section and meeting which can help us learn and help each other more effectively (To be continued).

 ACKNOWLEDGMENTS